junzis/pyModeS/README.rst

 A Python Mode-S Decoder
 =======================

 Python library for Mode-S message decoding.
-Two seprate methods are develop to decode the following messages:
+Two separate methods are implemented to decode the following messages:

 -  Automatic Dependent Surveillance - Broadcast (ADS-B) (DF17)

-   -  aircraft infomation that cotains: icao address, position, altitude, velocity (ground speed), and callsign, etc.
+   -  aircraft information that contains: ICAO address, position, altitude, velocity (ground speed), callsign, etc.

 -  Mode-S Enhanced Surveillance (EHS) (DF20 and DF21)

-   -  additional information in response to SSR interogation, such as: true airspeed, indicated airspeed, mach number, track angle, heading, and roll angle, etc.
+   -  additional information in response to SSR interrogation, such as: true airspeed, indicated airspeed, mach number, track angle, heading, roll angle, etc.

-A detailed manuel on Mode-S decoding is published by the author, at: http://adsb-decode-guide.readthedocs.io
+A detailed manual on Mode-S decoding is published by the author, at: http://adsb-decode-guide.readthedocs.io

 Source code
 -----------
-Checkourt and contribute to this open source project at: https://github.com/junzis/pyModeS
+Checkout and contribute to this open source project at: https://github.com/junzis/pyModeS

 API documentation at: